-A decision on the number of submarines has yet to be taken and, therefore, an estimated cost of the programme has not been provided by the government.20 In a debate in the House of Lords in March 2023, Baroness Goldie said: On the cost, I will not stand here uttering figures which I have no foundation to justify, however much the noble Lord might want to tempt me into doing that.
-We cannot put a precise figure on the cost of building one SSN-AUKUS submarine.
+A decision on the number of submarines has yet to be taken and, therefore, an estimated cost of the programme has not been provided by the government.21 In a debate in the House of Lords in March 2023, Baroness Goldie said: On the cost, I will not stand here uttering figures which I have no foundation to justify, however much the noble Lord might want to tempt me into doing that.
+16 The replacement of the UK's nuclear deterrent is examined in a series of Library research briefings: Replacing the UK's nuclear deterrent: Progress of the Dreadnought class; Replacing the UK's nuclear deterrent: The warhead programme and The cost of the UK's strategic nuclear deterrent 17 PAE Systems, Pross release, 1 October 2002 17 BAE Systems, Press release, 1 October 2023 18 Downing Street, Joint Leaders Statement on AUKUS, 13 March 2023 and Press release, 13 March 2023 19 Downing Street, Press release, 13 March 2023.
+This was reiterated in the Government's response to the Defence Committee's report on the UK defence and the Indo-Pacific in January 2024.
+20 Ministry of Defence, The AUKUS nuclear-powered submarine pathway (PDF), March 2023 21 PQ186966, AUKUS, 7 June 2023 We cannot put a precise figure on the cost of building one SSN-AUKUS submarine.
 It is a decades-long programme.
 The final figure will depend on a number of factors, and it will include the final design, how many we build and when we build them.
-We recognise in terms of cost that this is a hugely important commitment, but we also have no hesitation in saying that, for the security of the country and our ability to contribute with Australia and the United States to a more globally secure world, it is absolutely the right decision to take.21 However, the government has announced significant new funding to underpin the SSN-AUKUS programme, and the wider Defence Nuclear Enterprise (DNE) going forward.22 Downing Street, Joint Leaders Statement on AUKUS, 13 March 2023 and Press release, 13 March 2023 Downing Street, Press release, 13 March 2023 9 Ministry of Defence, The AUKUS nuclear-powered submarine pathway (PDF), March 2023 20 PQ186966, AUKUS, 7 June 2023 21 HC Deb 16 March 2023, c1448 The Defence Nuclear Enterprise includes all the organisations, programmes and people within government that sustain the UK's nuclear deterrent and nuclear-powered submarine forces including the Trafalgar and Astute class.
-It will also include SSN-AUKUS as the programme moves forward.
-Spending on the UK nuclear enterprise In March 2023, in conjunction with the refresh of the integrated review and the announcement of the AUKUS pathway, the Prime Minister confirmed that a further £5 billion would be provided to the MOD over the next two years. £3 billion of that funding has been earmarked specifically for the defence nuclear enterprise and to fund the next phase of SSN-AUKUS programme.23 That additional spending was confirmed in the 2023 Spring Budget, which saw an overall increase to the defence budget of £11 billion (£5 billion over the next two years and an additional £2 billion per year in subsequent years to 2027/28).
-Further, sustained, funding will be provided to the SSN-AUKUS programme over the next decade.
-Australia will also make "a proportionate financial investment in the United Kingdom submarine industrial base" to accelerate production and accommodate the manufacture of the nuclear propulsion plants for the Australian SSN-AUKUS submarines, in the UK.
-No further detail on that financial contribution has been provided, although the government has confirmed that plans are underway to expand the Rolls Royce site in Derby, with the expectation of creating 1,170 skilled jobs.
-No financial contribution has been provided.
-4.2 What does it mean for UK industry?
+We recognise in terms of cost that this is a hugely important commitment, but we also have no hesitation in saying that, for the security of the country and our ability to contribute with Australia and the United States to a more globally secure world, it is absolutely the right decision to take.22 However, the government has announced significant new funding to underpin the SSN-AUKUS programme, and the wider Defence Nuclear Enterprise (DNE) going forward.23 Spending on the UK nuclear enterprise In March 2023, in conjunction with the refresh of the integrated review and the announcement of the AUKUS pathway, the Prime Minister confirmed that a further £5 billion would be provided to the MOD over the next two years. £3 billion of that funding has been earmarked specifically for the defence nuclear enterprise and to fund the next phase of SSN-AUKUS programme.24 That additional spending was confirmed in the 2023 Spring Budget, which saw an overall increase to the defence budget of £11 billion (£5 billion over the next two years and an additional £2 billion per year in subsequent years to 2027/28).
+Further, sustained, funding will be provided to the SSN-AUKUS programme over the next decade.25 Australia will also make "a proportionate financial investment in the United Kingdom submarine industrial base" to accelerate production and accommodate the manufacture of the nuclear propulsion plants for the Australian SSN-AUKUS submarines, in the UK.26 No further detail on that financial contribution has been provided, although the government has confirmed that plans are underway to expand the Rolls Royce site in Derby, with the expectation of creating 1,170 skilled jobs.27 What does it mean for UK industry?